dima666Sik/Incubator/README.md

 <br>☑️ In the event of a signal from the motion sensor (chicken hatching), give a sound signal for 1 minute with a frequency of 1 kHz.

 ## Launch guide
-To run this project you will need to Arduino Uno R3 and other components specified in paragraph Preview.
+To run this project you will need to Arduino Uno R3 and other components specified in paragraph [Components](#Components).

 ## Program testing
 ### Fritzing scheme